 If you can remember (or guess) either the band or song name, then we recommend the following:

-- In the "with all of the words" field, enter "survey" (without the quotes).
+- In the "all these words" field, enter "survey" (without the quotes).

-- In the "with the exact phrase" field, enter either the band or song name.
+- In the "this exact word or phrase" field, enter either the band or song name.

-- Narrow your search by entering at least one year in the "with at least one of the words" field.
+- Narrow your search by entering at least one year in the "any of these words" field.